DylanMeeus/springboot_jwt_blog/_posts/2016-08-10-building-an-app-with-Aurelia-1.0-from-authentication-to-calling-an-API.markdown

 ```

 With these libraries installed, we now need to tell **Aurelia** which application bundle they should be included in and how to properly configure them with the module system.
-Open up the `aurelia_project` directory, you'll see an `aurelia.json` file.
+Open up the `aurelia_project` directory.
+There you'll see an `aurelia.json` file.
 This file contains all the information that the Aurelia CLI uses to build our project.
-Scroll down, you'll see a `bundles` section.
+Scroll down and you'll see a `bundles` section.
 Let's add our dependencies like so:

 ```js
 "bundles": [